 During the course, students will learn concepts central to the history of European philosophy.
 They will practice talking and thinking critically about the arguments and ideas.
-The take home exam provides an opportunity to demonstrate understanding of the key concepts studied to date.
+The take home exams provide opportunities to demonstrate understanding of the concepts studied to date.
 The final paper is an exercise in critical thinking to explore and deepen understanding of one or more of the thinkers studied during the course.
 By the end of the semester, students will be familiar with key figures and themes in the continental tradition.